-In accordance with Required Amendment 20, Western Power's access arrangement now adopts a revenue cap for the transmission and distribution businesses.
+In accordance with the Draft and Final Decisions, Western Power's access arrangement adopts a revenue cap for the transmission and distribution businesses.

 4.3 Adjusting target revenue for unforeseen events

 Sections 6.6 to 6.8 inclusive set out provisions which, under certain circumstances, enable Western Power to include in its target revenue for the next access arrangement period unforeseen costs which were incurred during the previous access arrangement period as a result of a force majeure event.